diego0020/braviz-app/doc/faq.md

 #### How do I reset the camera?

+> In the bottom-left you will find a box labeled "camera to:", which will allow you to reset the camera to some useful predefined positions.

 #### How do I change subject?

+> Use the arrows under the main view.
+Alternatively, go to the subjects tab of the left panel and double click a subject in the list.

 #### How do I change the current *coordinate* system ?

+> In the bottom-left you will find a box labeled "Coordinates", which will allow you to choose a coordinate system for the viewer.

 #### What *coordinate* systems are available?

+> Currently there are three coordinate systems available:
+> * World: This correspond to real world coordinates in *mm*.
+> * Talairach: Individuals are mapped to a talairach standard brain using an affine transform.
+This means that all objects are rotated and scaled in order to match the template.
+Relative distances are preserved.
+> * Dartel: A non linear transformation is applied to map subjects to a Dartel template.
+Here each area of the brain is distorted in a different way, resulting in a very close match, but significant overall distortion.
+This is useful for comparing values at approximately similar locations across different subjects.

 ### Images